-Examines political conflict within and between Australian political parties, pressure groups, trade unions and the mass media in the 1960s and 1970s.
-It also examines institutions (such as federalism, the electoral system, the bureaucracy and Parliament) which affect this conflict, and Australian political issues.
+Political conflict within and between Australian political parties, pressure groups, trade unions and the mass media over the last 15 years.
+Institutions (such as federalism, the electoral system, the bureaucracy and Parliament) which affect this conflict, and Australian political issues.